HI!

 Georgia Library Association

-Intellectual Freedom Interest Group Chair 2017-2021, Interest Group Council Chair 2019, Interest Group Council Vice-Chair 2018, Vice President for Membership 2016-2017, Scholarship Committee Chair 2016, Scholarship Committee Vice-Chair 2015
+President 2024, President-Elect 2023, Intellectual Freedom Interest Group Chair 2017-2021, Interest Group Council Chair 2019, Interest Group Council Vice-Chair 2018, Vice President for Membership 2016-2017, Scholarship Committee Chair 2016, Scholarship Committee Vice-Chair 2015

 2021-present